Computational Indistinguishability between Quantum States and Its Cryptographic Application: Introduction

 \subsection{Comparison between Our Work and Previous Work}

-In recent literature, computational-complexity aspects of quantum states have been spotlighted in connection to quantum cryptography.
-For instance, the notion of statistical distinguishability between two quantum states was investigated by Watrous \cite{Wat02} and also Kobayashi \cite{Kob03} in the context of quantum zero-knowledge proofs.
-They proved that certain problems of statistically distinguishing between two quantum states are promise-complete for quantum zero-knowledge proof systems.
-Aharonov and Ta-Shma \cite{AT03} also studied the computational complexity of quantum-state generation and showed its connection to quantum adiabatic computing as well as statistical zero-knowledge proofs.
-Note that our distinction problem \QSCDFF\ is also rooted in computational complexity theory.
+In a large volume of the past literature, computational-complexity aspects of quantum states have been spotlighted in connection to quantum cryptography.
+In the context of quantum zero-knowledge proofs, for instance, the notion of statistical distinguishability between two quantum states was investigated by Watrous \cite{Wat02} and also by Kobayashi \cite{Kob03}.
+They proved that certain problems of statistical distinction between two quantum states are promise-complete for quantum zero-knowledge proof systems.
+Concerning the computational complexity of quantum-state generation, Aharonov and Ta-Shma \cite{AT07} studied its direct connection to quantum adiabatic computing as well as statistical zero-knowledge proofs.
+In a similar vein, our distinction problem \QSCDFF\ is also rooted in computational complexity theory.

-In what follows, we briefly discuss various advantages of using \QSCDFF\ as a basis of quantum cryptosystems in comparison with existing cryptosystems and their underlying problems.
+In the remaining of this subsection, we briefly discuss various advantages of using \QSCDFF\ as a basis of quantum cryptosystems by comparing it with the underlying problems of existing cryptosystems.

-\paragraph{Average-Case Hardness versus Worst-Case Hardness.} The efficient solvability of any given problem on average, in general, does not guarantee the problem to be solved efficiently in worst case.
-This makes it desirable to satisfy the following property: the average-case hardness of the problem is ``equivalent'' to its worst-case hardness under a certain type of polynomial-time reduction.
+\paragraph{Average-Case Hardness versus Worst-Case Hardness.} For any given problem, its efficient solvability on average does not, in general, guarantee that the problem should be solved efficiently even in the worst case.
+Consider the following property of cryptographic problems: the average-case hardness of the problem is ``equivalent'' to its worst-case hardness under a certain type of polynomial-time reduction.
+Since the worst-case hardness of the problem is much more desirable, this average-case/worst-case property certainly increases our confidence in the security of the cryptographic scheme.
 Unfortunately, few cryptographic problems are known to enjoy this property.